xTheEc0/Android-Device-Hardware-Specs-Database/README.md

 # Android Device Hardware Specs (CPU SoC) Database

+Disclaimer: This is probably very incomplete and very wrong in a lot of places as I assume consistency (which Android usually doesn't have...) in board names.
+For example Exynos: all new(-ish, S6+?) boards are 'universalXXXX'.
+But connecting old devices I found that board could be named 'smdk4x12' ¯\\_(ツ)_/¯

+So if you find any mistakes or want to add information PLEASE DO.
+(But please try keeping alphabetical order for keys : ))

 Database containing information about Android 4.1+ device CPU and SoC specs

 Using